2 Harcourt Buildings

 • Includes all types of property.

-For complete speaker’s notes please go to the Past Papers library on our website
+For complete speaker’s notes please go to the video training library on our website